Part 2 of a 2-part series

 Driving Under the Influence

-As an Oklahoma injury attorney, we see all too often what alcohol can do to damage vehicles and property, injure people, and ruin lives.
+Oklahoma injury attorney, we see all too often what alcohol can do to damage vehicles and property, injure people, and ruin lives.
 We encourage the Oklahoma City community to act responsibly and drive safely.
 When you drink and drive, or even text and drive, you don’t just risk your own life.
 You risk the lives of other innocent people on the road with you.

 In a previous article, we discussed DUI.
 This article continues the topic.
 In Oklahoma, you can be convicted of Driving Under the Influence (DUI) if your blood alcohol level is found to be .08 or higher.
 You can be convicted of Impaired Driving if your blood alcohol level is .05 to .07.
 Refusing to submit to the blood alcohol test is a crime, and there are significant penalties.
 Often, people hire DUI lawyers to fight these cases.
 If you’ve been injured by a drunk driver, it is highly recommended to consult with an injury attorney who has handled these types of cases.